Top 20 Wines from Puglia (2025)

 Sweet wines of Puglia

-Puglia has also given birth to some of thebest sweet wines in Italy, especially produced from Moscato grapes, as in the case of the renowned Moscato di Trani DOC, and from Primitivo grapes, as in the case of Primitivo di Manduria Dolce Naturale DOCG.
+Puglia has also produced some of Italy’s finest sweet wines, particularly from Moscato grapes, as seen in the renowned Moscato di Trani DOC, and from Primitivo grapes, exemplified by the Primitivo di Manduria Dolce Naturale DOCG.

-To be taken into consideration among the best Apulian sweet wines are also the wines obtained from Aleatico grapes, a semi-aromatic black grape variety from which the Gioia Del Colle Aleatico DOC, Salice Salentino Aleatico DOC and Aleatico di Puglia DOC wines are obtained.
+Among the best Apulian sweet wines are also those made from Aleatico, a semi-aromatic red grape variety that gives rise to notable wines such as Gioia del Colle Aleatico DOC, Salice Salentino Aleatico DOC, and Aleatico di Puglia DOC.

 What are the best wines of Puglia?